popiazaza/2thchat/README.md

-2TH Chat
+2th Chat
 =======
-Chatbox for Discuz!
-X
+Chatbox plugin for Discuz!
+X using jQuery